 Lucid dreaming is a fantastic way to supercharge your meditation practice and make the night really interesting and fun again.
+By the way, we also recommend you to have a look at our list of inspiring meditation teachers and teachings.
 It can help you if you are suffering from nightmares, PTSD, insomnia, anxiety and many other modern-day mental problems.
 If we can learn how to lucid dream the right way, it will truly open the doors to the magical world of our subconscious mind.
 Today I would like to introduce you to 7 books and 2 online courses, that have helped me a great deal to understand the practice and create solid results within a short time.
 Here we go:

 This book is ideal for you if you would like to know what this practice is all about.
 Charlie has a gift of explaining the art of lucid dreaming in very clear and accessible ways.
 It’s short and crisp, a very good and practical introduction for beginners.
 This book and the next one are always ready at my bedside.